TheOPmeme/Khoon-Cafe/README.md

 Other functionalities:
-.Login via Email and Username --> password will be considered
-- Allows for records of previous purchases to be stored and give them possible suggestions of what they would like to order
+.Login via Email and Username --> password will be considered ..Allows for records of previous purchases to be stored and give them possible suggestions of what they would like to order

 .A rewards function (possible implementation)